-The workshop is based on two principles of discovering my identity as a creator: group work and meeting myself.
+The class is based on two principles of discovering my identity as a creator: group work and meeting myself.

-For the group work we will guide through sets of physical tasks, we will encourage the students to be more present and take risks while expanding understanding and sensitivity.
-What we call meeting myself is the experience of going through a process of creating a solo work revolving around personal matters – in this case we are gonna work with MEMORIES.
+For the group work we will guide students through sets of physical tasks.
+We will encourage students to be more present and take risks while expanding understanding and sensitivity.
+What we call “meeting myself” is the experience of going through a process of creating a solo work revolving around personal matters – in this case we are going to work with MEMORIES.

 We believe that the results are not attained by clinging to an idea.
-So we plan to guide the students repeatedly through each step of the process and challenge them by considering different options.
+So, we plan to guide students repeatedly through each step of the process and challenge them to consider different options.

-Through this questioning process, the option of collaboration and observing each others work that the students can develop a better understanding of choreographic choices, can witness the creative process in action as well as creating a healthy experience of criticism and engagement.
+Through this questioning process, along with the option of collaboration through observation of each others’ work, students can develop a better understanding of choreographic choices, witness the creative process in action and create a healthy experience of criticism and engagement.

 Instructors: Helena Fernandino and Wagner Moreira

 Again and again we are amazed at how infinite the possibilities are to teach, to create and above all, to learn.